-Some vibrant night spots like Belleville Restaurant & Lounge and Mango Mango are conveniently nearby for dinner, cocktails and live music.
+Some vibrant night spots like Mango Mango and Ms Vy’s Market Restaurant are conveniently nearby for dinner and cocktails.
 As the name suggests, unlike other Hoi An markets, the Night Market is best visited at – you guessed it – night-time, when the full beauty of the lanterns can be appreciated in the darkness.

 See more on Night Market.

 Just the other side of the Cua Dai Bridge, Noi Rang Market is far enough – 15 minutes by scooter and 45 mins by bicycle – to be out of both the tourist and expat circuits and it is well worth visiting for this very reason.
 It’s a small covered country market with super-friendly stall holders and no other tourists in sight.
 As with most Hoi An markets, it is best to get there fairly early if you want to get your hand on the best produce.
 Noi Rang Market is definitely the best choice if you want to escape the crowds and get some genuine local exposure.

 The Hoi An Cloth Market is not for the faint hearted.
 However, it is the best place if you want to get some really good bargains on materials and dress making, for a fraction of what you would pay in the tailor shops.
 The Hoi An Cloth Market is located near corner of Tran Phu and Hoang Dieu Streets and we highly advise you not to miss it, on your trip to Hoi An.